Shop Through Chase guide

 |Chase Sapphire Reserve®||

-Although Chase’s travel cards aren’t as effective for Shop Through Chase retailers’ bonus categories, the Chase trifecta can maximize your bonus shopping points if you’re saving up rewards for a future getaway.
-The Chase Sapphire Reserve boosts the value of your points by 50 percent when you redeem them for travel through Ultimate Rewards, for example.
+Although Chase’s travel cards aren’t as effective for Shop Through Chase retailers’ bonus categories, the Chase credit card trifecta can maximize your bonus shopping points if you’re saving up rewards for a future getaway.
+Remember, the Chase Sapphire Reserve boosts the value of your points by 50 percent when you redeem them for travel through Ultimate Rewards.

 How Shop Through Chase works